3ric1ee/zhizhaoli.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome to my academic portfolio!
-I am Eric Zhizhao Li, a Ph.D. student in Public Policy at HKUST, under the guidance of Prof. Pengyu Zhu
+I am Eric Zhizhao Li, a Ph.D. student in Public Policy at HKUST, under the guidance of [Prof. Pengyu Zhu](https://pengyuzhu.com/).

-His research is deeply rooted in the intersection of urban policies, big data, and social sciences, with a particular focus on electric vehicle (EV) policies and travel behavior.
-He has been honored with the prestigious Hong Kong PhD Fellowship Scheme (HKPFS), reflecting his commitment to excellence in research.
-Under the guidance of Prof. Pengyu Zhu, he explores innovative policy design and governance strategies for sustainable urban development.
+My research interest is deeply rooted in the intersection of urban policies, big data, and social sciences, with a particular focus on electric vehicle (EV) policies and travel behavior.

-My research interest includes neural machine translation and computer vision.

 # 📖 Educations
 - *2023.09 - now*, Ph.D. in Public Policy, The Hong Kong University of Science and Technology, Hong Kong.
 - *2021.09 - 2023.07*, Master in Public Policy, The Hong Kong University of Science and Technology, Hong Kong.
 - *2017.09 - 2021.05*, B.B.A. in Applied Economics, The Chinese University of Hong Kong, Shenzhen.

-# 🎖 Honors and Awards
+# 🎖 Grants and Awards
-- *2022.08* Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2017.09* Bowen Scholarship
+- *2023.09* **HK$1,400,000** - Hong Kong PhD Fellowship Scheme (HKPFS), Hong Kong Research Grants Council (RGC)
+- *2023.09* **HK$40,000**  HKUST RedBird PhD Award, The Hong Kong University of Science and Technology
+- *2021.09-2023.07* **HK$40,000** Academic Excellence Scholarship for Master of Public Policy, The Hong Kong University of Science and Technology
+- *2017.09-2021.05* **RMB120,000** Bowen Scholarship, The Chinese University of Hong Kong, Shenzhen

 # 📝 Publications